 - Apply this mixture on the roots and massage your scalp with it.

 - Cover your hair with a shower cap and leave for 2 hours.

 - This mask should be applied twice a week for best results.

 Are you trying to lose weight or have frequent food pangs?
 Unlike what you are led to believe, potatoes are actually good for you.
 Potatoes are made of complex carbohydrates and nutrients.
 Rather than being harmful, a properly cooked new potato has only 26 calories in it making it a very good choice while you are on a diet.

 Potatoes have low Glycemic Index ranking which makes it filling for the stomach.
 As the complex carbohydrates in it break down much slower than sugar, biscuits etc it is much more filling.
 Having a potato for lunch will keep your stomach full and will keep those food cravings away.
 Also it should be noted that the nutritional contents vary with the type of potato and the area of produce.
 The way the potato is produced also comes into account, but nonetheless, it can be a good addition to your diet.

 Potatoes were eaten by 19th Century English and Spanish sailors to protect themselves from scurvy.
 Potatoes are rich in Vitamin C, a needed vitamin to boost immunity.
 A medium potato (150g) with the skin intact provides 27mg, almost half of the recommended daily intake of Vitamin C. Potato benefits include good amount of Vitamin B, and minerals such as potassium, magnesium phosphorus, zinc and iron.

 17. Good for The Digestive System:

 Potatoes mostly contain carbohydrates and do not contain fat or proteins which make it a good choice for those who cannot digest hard foods.
-But too much intake of potatoes can lead to acidity.
+Be careful as too much intake of potatoes can lead to acidity.